VIVelev/git-101/15-tips-and-tricks/README.md

 In this way you guarantee yourself that every time you revert to a commit, your project is going to work. :)

 Make commits often, but not too often.
-The jury doesn't want to see this such as:
+The jury doesn't want to see commits such as:
 ```
 [Update] change var name number to var name Number
 ```